or4nge19/ThermodynamicsLean/README.md

 ## License

-The code in this repository is released under the Apache 2.0 license, as stated in the file headers.
+The code in this repository is released under the Apache 2.0 license.